easybuilders/easybuild/docs/Using_the_EasyBuild_command_line.rst

 For each dependency that does not have a matching module installed yet, EasyBuild requires a correspondig easyconfig file.
-If no such easyconfig file was specified on the ``eb`` command line, the dependency resolution mechanism will try to locate one in the `robot search path`. (based on filename, .
+If no such easyconfig file was specified on the ``eb`` command line, the dependency resolution mechanism will try to locate one in the `robot search path`.

 Searching for easyconfigs is done based on filename (see also :ref:`what_is_an_easyconfig`), with filenames being derived from the dependency specification (i.e. software name/version, toolchain and version suffix).
-For each directory part of the robot search path, a couple of subpaths are considered , which are mostly determined by the software name.
+For each entry in the robot search path, a couple of different filepaths are considered, mostly determined by the software name.

-For example, when looking for an easyconfig for OpenMPI version 1.6.4 and version suffix ``-test`` with toolchain ``GCC/4.7.2``, the following subpaths are considered:
+For example, when looking for an easyconfig for ``OpenMPI`` version ``1.6.4`` and version suffix ``-test`` with toolchain ``GCC/4.7.2``, the following filepaths are considered (relative to each entry in the robot search path):

 * ``OpenMPI/1.6.4-GCC-4.7.2-test.eb``
 * ``OpenMPI/OpenMPI-1.6.4-GCC-4.7.2-test.eb``